-The American National Standards Institute (ANSI), in its unique role as the leading U.S. organization for coordinating and promoting voluntary consensus standards in the U.S. and the U.S. representative in non-treaty international standards-setting bodies - the International Organization for Standardization (ISO) and, via the U.S. National Committee, the International Electrotechnical Commission (IEC) - and regional forums, brings together a cross-section of public- and private-sector1 interests to reexamine the principles and strategies that guide how the U.S. develops and uses standards and participates in the international standards-setting process.2 This United States Standards Strategy has emerged from these deliberations with a statement of purpose and ideals, and provides a vision for the future of the U.S. standards system in today's globally competitive economy.
+The American National Standards Institute (ANSI) is the coordinator of the U.S. private-sector voluntary standardization system and the official U.S. representative in regional and non-treaty international standards development bodies - the International Organization for Standardization (ISO) and, via its U.S. National Committee, the International Electrotechnical Commission (IEC).
+ANSI brings together a cross-section of public- and private-sector interests to reexamine the principles and strategies that guide how the U.S. develops and uses standards and participates in the international standards development process.1

+This United States Standards Strategy provides a vision for the future of the U.S. standards system in today's globally competitive economy.